Blackprint/blackprint.github.io/docs/Sketch.md

-Blackprint is using ScarletsFrame to help control the element templating system and two-way data binding.
+Blackprint Sketch is using ScarletsFrame for the HTML templating system.

 ## Import Blackprint nodes
 If you have exported Blackprint into JSON, then you can easily import it like below: